mohassan5286/Software-Engineering/README.md

 # Software-Engineering
-this is a repo for software engineering project
+this is a repo for software engineering project.